scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 finally in order to implement a Bayesian analysis one must define and manipulate probability measures on sets in function space.

-We are organizing our efforts to address these challenges under the title `F_UNCLE`.
+We are organizing our efforts to address those challenges under the title `F_UNCLE`.
 To separate algorithmic development from the delays of HPC runs and the code required to wrap JCL, we will use surrogate problems with simulations that run in a few seconds on a desktop